fenago/react-graphql-course/md/lab_1.md

 ### Running Solution

-Run following command to run application in the Lab01 foldder:
+Run following command to run application in the Lab01 folder:

 `npm run client`